Modern Parents Messy Kids

 TOP 15 TOYS FOR GETTING THE ENERGY OUT

-My kids both got to play with this at science camp this summer, during their study of physics, and fell in love.
+My kids both got to play with this at science camp a few summers ago, during their study of physics, and fell in love.
 They both, my son especially, get a little hyper in the afternoon and I knew we’d all love having this around for them to stomp to their hearts content in the backyard.
 Lucky for us, we got one for C’s 6th birthday and I was absolutely right.

 The concept is simple, stomp (or jump) on the launch pad to send a foam tipped rocket up to 200 ft in the air.
 I like that both sets come with 4 rockets so the kids get to launch multiple times before running around to pick them all up and do it all over again.